Chapter 17: The First Professionals - Part 3/4

 10 Bablis was awarded a Fulbright Fellowship to support his studies in the US (Bashkow 2020:188).
 He died in 2011.

-11 The question of the correct pronunciation of the name Wagumbie sparked a conversation about how there could be different versions of a Wautogik person's name, and which if any is the 'right' one.
+11 The question of the correct pronunciation of the name Wagumbie sparked a conversation about how there could be different versions of a Wautogig person's name, and which if any is the 'right' one.
 Listen.

 12 He moved on to become a regional manager at Coca-Cola, based in Hagen.
 Listen.